Sources of Business Finance: Funding Your Enterprise in 2026

 Cons of Equity Financing:

-- Dilutes ownership, meaning founders and existing shareholders own a smaller percentage of the company.
+- Dilutes ownership, meaning founders and existing shareholders own a smaller percentage.

 - Loss of some control as investors gain voting rights and influence.